CreativeMayhemLtd/.github/profile/README.md

 Closed beta.

-Currently in discussion with European Commission DSA enforcement regarding use as an independent AI behavioral monitoring instrument.

 ## The point

 Humans, Businesses, and Regulators are arguing about AI bias with anecdotes.
 We measure it.
 Daily.
 Across providers.
 With math, providing actionable information.